Louvers and HVAC

 Pressure Loss in Air Louvers

-Pressure loss in louvers, also known as resistance to airflow, is the amount of wind resistance created by the blades and other design characteristics.
+Pressure loss, also known as resistance to airflow, is the amount of wind resistance created by the blades and other design characteristics.
 Although there will always be some level of airflow resistance, the goal is to minimize the resistance as much as possible because too much resistance can damage the louver, cause higher energy use, and increase pressure.
-The amount of wind resistance is calculated by measuring the free area velocity and pressure differential of the louver.
+The amount of wind resistance is calculated by measuring the free area velocity and pressure differential.

 How to Choose the Right HVAC Louver?

-Understanding how louvers work and what conditions your louver will need to operate in is the first step to ensuring that you are happy with the outcome – and that your building is protected.
-Unless you have extensive experience in HVAC design, speak with an expert who knows the regulations, environmental conditions, and other specifications of different louvers to see which style will work best for your needs.
+Understanding how louvers work and what conditions it will need to operate in is the first step to ensuring that you are happy with the outcome – and that your building is protected.
+Unless you have extensive experience in HVAC design, speak with an expert who knows the regulations, environmental conditions, and other specifications to see which style will work best for your needs.

 Louvers play an important role in fire prevention and safety.
 When paired with fire dampers, brick vents, and other essentials, it’s easy to keep your space safe and secure.